balcklive/wuying-agentbay-sdk/python/docs/api/session.md

 ```

 **Returns:**
-- `OperationResult`: A result object containing success status, request ID, error message if any, and the labels data.
+- `OperationResult`: A result object containing success status, request ID, and error message if any, and the labels data.

 **Raises:**
 - `AgentBayError`: If getting labels fails due to API errors or other issues.